XinYang-YXY/cloudsearch-sample-app/AWS/backend/README.md

    ```sh
    git clone https://github.com/XinYang-YXY/cloudsearch-sample-app.git
    ```
-2. Create an environment file at the same folder level as this `README.md file`, name the file as `.env`.
+2. Create an environment file at the same folder level as this `README.md` file, name the file as `.env`.
 You should have the following variables inside your environment file
 ```txt
 DB_HOST=<DATABASE_ENDPOINT>
 DB_USER=<DATABASE_USERNAME>